 Currently, we don’t have any File connection in the package, so click on the <New Connection..>.

 Once you click on the <New Connection..> option, File Connection Manager Editor will be opened to configure it.
 In this example, we are creating a new file.
-So, we are selecting Create File option from the Usage Type.
+So, we are selecting the Create File option from the Usage Type.

 Next, go to the Details tab to configure them in-detail

-Configure Log Event details
+Configure SSIS Log Event details

 The below picture will show you the list of available events in the SSIS Logging.
 Please read each event so that you can understand the meaning of them.
 As it is in simple English, we are not explaining the events.